“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 The Mormon Trademark

 Second, the church’s trademark on the Mormon label is limited to specific purposes—genealogy and educational services, namely, providing classes, conferences, and institutes in the fields of history and religion.
-This trademark does not preclude the use of Mormon for any other purpose, including online discussions about the Mormon people or individuals sharing their personal experiences with Mormonism on a podcast.
+This trademark does not preclude the use of Mormon for any other purpose, including online discussions about the Mormon people or individuals sharing their personal Mormon experiences on a podcast.
 It certainly does not preclude people from identifying as culturally Mormon, no matter whether they believe in or practice the faith.

 Excerpt from Exhibit 1 in the legal filing of the LDS church’s lawsuit against the Open Stories Foundation.

 The official style guide of the church makes this more clear.
-Recognizing that nothing in their published style guide is legally binding—these are simply requests and stated preferences—the style guide carves out allowances for the use of “Mormon” for proper names or as an adjective in such historical expressions as “Mormon Trail.”
+Recognizing that nothing in their published style guide is legally binding—these are simply requests and stated preferences—the style guide carves out allowances for the use of “Mormon” in proper names or as an adjective in such historical expressions as “Mormon Trail.”
 Therefore, the use of Mormon as a proper name or adjective is recognized and approved even by the church.
-So, although the church requests that church members specifically be not referred to as Mormons (ignoring what individual members may personally prefer), the use of Mormon as a proper adjective—as it is in Mormon history or the Mormon people—is deemed correct and appropriate.
+So, although the church requests that church members specifically be not referred to as Mormons (ignoring what individual members may personally prefer), the use of Mormon as a proper adjective—as in “Mormon history” or “the Mormon people”—is deemed correct and appropriate.

 What Makes Someone Mormon?